gsnedders/http-parsing/Philip Taylor's Header Data/README.txt

 INTRODUCTION
 ------------

-This describes an XML format for storing data relating to HTTP headers.
+This describes an XML format for storing surveys relating to HTTP headers.

 Notational Conventions